ripleymj/routerlab/README.md

 **Important: to keep things simple, make sure to connect Port 1 or 2 to Port 3 or 4.**

 ## Step 1
+Now we're going to build four tiny networks.
+If you have Router 1, find the corresponding Router 3, if you have Router 2, find Router 4.
+As mentioned above, you want to connect Port 1 to Port 3, as shown here:
 ![Image01](illustrations/image01.png)

+Now let's look around RouterOS and make sure it understands what we've done.
+Start with the `Interfaces` page, where you should see an `R` next to the connected port.
+On Router 2 and 4 *only* go to the `IP -> Addresses` page to confirm that you've received an address from DHCP.
+Give that address to your router friend and ask them to ping it.
+Also try to ping the `192.168.xxx.1` address.

+Go to the `IP -> Routes` page and note that you should have a `Connected` route.

 ## Step 2
 ![Image02](illustrations/image02.png)